Stay up to date on tips, tidbits, and the latest news regarding Rocky Point Travel Info.

 Travel tips for Border Crossing into U.S. at Sonoyta-Lukeville Port of Entry

-👉The Lukeville-Sonoyta Port of Entry is open, and maintains hours from 6 a.m. – 8 p.m.* (**Extended Friday hours till 10 p.m.
-March 7 – Oct 10, 2025) Usually, one can check Border Wait Times for northbound traffic, though this may not accurately reflect waits on the Mexico side due to car inspection efforts.
+👉The Lukeville-Sonoyta Port of Entry is open, and maintains hours from 6 a.m. – 8 p.m.* (*Stay alert for announcements on extended hours) Usually, you can check Border Wait Times for northbound traffic, though this may not accurately reflect waits on the Mexico side due to car inspection efforts.
 Another useful way to check traffic is through Google maps for Lukeville, AZ.

-👉Mexico’s 2025 Border Operation (Operación Frontera) launched in February 2025 is part of joint U.S.-Mexico efforts to strengthen safety: Statement by Government of Mexico.
+👉Mexico’s 2025 Border Operation (Operación Frontera) launched in February 2025 as part of joint U.S.-Mexico efforts to strengthen safety: Statement by Government of Mexico.

-👉We encourage you to plan for additional time when traveling northbound from Rocky Point back to the U.S. to provide National Guard servicemen the opportunity to perform their tasks efficiently.
+👉On busy weekends and holidays in particular, we encourage you to plan for additional time when traveling northbound from Rocky Point back to the U.S.

 👉Arriving early (prior 10 a.m.) to the Sonoyta-Lukeville border when returning northbound can prevent longer wait times, especially on busy weekends or holidays.